pineunity/apmec/doc/source/contributor/vnffgd_template_description.rst

        groups:
            Describes groupings of nodes that have an implied relationship.
            NFY:
-               Describes properties and members of a VNF Forwarding Graph.
+               Describes properties and members of a MEA Forwarding Graph.

 For examples, please refer sample MEAD templates available at `GitHub <https:
 //github.com/openstack/apmec/tree/master/samples/tosca-templates/NANYD>`_.